kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6.22 - December 19, 2018 =
+= 4.6.22 - January 3, 2019 =
 * Modularized video file formats that can be encoded by the plugin to allow other plugins to modify, delete, or create new formats.
-* Added Custom VP9 format option.
+* Added Custom WEBM VP9 format option.
-* Renamed WEBM to WEBM VP8.
+* Renamed WEBM format to WEBM VP8.
 * Fixed bug that deleted unfinished video encode queue entries every 24 hours.
 * Fixed bug that created duplicate encodes of non-H.264 files.
 * Fixed bug that prevented manual thumbnail generation in the Media Library.
 * Fixed bug that disabled embed from URL if FFMPEG was not installed.
 * Stopped appending timecode to thumbnail filenames.
 * Stopped removing special characters from the end of filenames of generated thumbnails and encoded files.
-* Attempting to fix misconfigured locale settings that can sometimes lead to video files with diacritics (accent marks, umlauts, etc) to generate "File not found" errors when using FFMPEG.
+* Attempting to fix misconfigured locale settings that can sometimes cause video files with diacritics (accent marks, umlauts, etc) to generate "File not found" errors when using FFMPEG.
 * Removed old Media Library video thumbnail display functionality that was preventing some Media Libraries from loading.
 * Now allowing https FFMPEG input.